helium/HIP/0071-boring-protocol.md

 ## Background

 For the Helium Network to grow globally in number of active devices and users it is necessary to develop economic incentives and opportunities for the infrastructure operators participating in supporting the network.
 Adding utility and profitability to the hardware involved now and in the future will solidify the Helium network as a major player across many types of networks.
+This proposal will require addition to the economic models set forth providing further incentive to participate in new networks with the advantage of increasing security and privacy for the end-user.

 HIP 51 outlines basic requirements for existing models of the SubDAOs within the Helium Network.